nikolaushuber/mimosa/docs/simple_example.md

 node invert implements invert (a) --> (b) every 50ms node print implements print_bool (b) --> () every 50ms
 ```

+!!! note
+    The order of top-level definitions is not relevant, the compiler will order the items automatically according to their dependencies.
+This also means, that no two definitions of the same class (i.e., steps, nodes, or channels) can have the same name.

 We can check if the program is syntactically correct, and if it type checks, by using the `mimosa check` command.
 If we save the program above into a file `example.mim` we can then run